Skip to content

 • Travel expense reimbursements that prioritize green options.

 Interestingly, one company tracked its employees’ participation in sustainability programs and discovered that public acknowledgment of their efforts increased participation rates by 40%.
 Hence, simple rewards can make a big difference.
-For more ideas on fostering innovation in corporate travel programs, explore key trends and expectations for employee travel programs.

 3. Leverage Technology to Educate and Assist